gfMateus99/EAMDrift/README.md

 ### Prerequisites:

-This model depends on the following Python packages:
+This model was tested in Anaconda with Python (version 3.9.12) and depends on the following packages:

 - darts (version 0.20.0)
 - river (version 0.9.0)